rendered-obsolete/rendered-obsolete.github.io/_drafts/2020/lmbr_asset_builder.md

 // confusion-reducing note: above end-brace is part of the macro, not a namespace
 ```

 Asset builders need to export particular functions.
-We can use the same approach as [Editor plugins]({% post_url /2019/2019-10-05-lmbr_editor_rust %}):
+We can use the same approach as with [Editor plugins]({% post_url /2019/2019-10-05-lmbr_editor_rust %}) to register a builder written in Rust:

 ```rust
 // Ignore warnings like: